ahabra/java-perf/presentation.md

 List<int> notOk = List.of(1, 2, 3);  // compiler error
 ```

-You can use the `eclipse-collections-api` library which provide primitives
+You can use the `eclipse-collections-api` library which provides primitives
 collections types like `IntArrayList`.

 ```java